-Investigation of Criminal Driving Charges in Saskatchewan
+Investigation of Criminal Driving Charges in Edmonton

-In their investigation, the police will likely consult surveillance camera footage as well as written statements from the alleged complainant and any witnesses.
+In their investigation, the police will likely consult surveillance camera footage as well as written statements from the alleged complainant and witnesses.
 If they believe you are the perpetrator, they will arrest you, whether at the scene of an accident or later.

-Penalties for Criminal Driving Charges in Saskatchewan
+Penalties for Criminal Driving Charges in Edmonton

 Because of the broad range of offences classified as “criminal driving,” punishments for a conviction are diverse.
-They include both criminal penalties imposed by the Saskatchewan court system, and driving suspensions imposed by provincial traffic laws.
+They include both criminal penalties imposed by the Edmonton court system, and driving suspensions imposed by provincial traffic laws.
 For example, unique to impaired driving is the addition of an administrative driving suspension that runs alongside, yet separate to criminal charges

 In most cases, criminal driving charges do not result in a jail sentence, provided there are no aggravating circumstances and you have a relatively clean criminal record.

 However, a conviction for criminal driving can have many negative consequences on your future, nonetheless.
 You may experience problems securing employment in the field of your choice, especially in roles that require driving.
 The lifelong criminal record that results from a conviction can also hinder immigration and travel.